 - developed symptoms of COVID-19 within 48 hours of being at work, school or on site

 - was diagnosed with COVID-19 without symptoms within 48 hours of being at work, school or on-site

 Instructions for Filling out the Education Portal:

 Please complete this Case and Contact Information Sheet for each diagnosed case of COVID-19 in a child or student attending your site and for each diagnosed case of COVID-19 in a staff member working at your site.
 Please include as much information as you can.
-Under the Health Officer Order and the Mandatory Directive for Case Reporting By K-12 Schools, Youth Athletic Programs, and Other Youth Programs, K-12 schools and youth programs are legally required to submit this report within four hours after learning of the positive case(s).
-If you do not have complete information within four hours, you must report the information that you have obtained.
+Under the Health Officer Order and the Mandatory Directive for Case Reporting By K-12 Schools, Youth Athletic Programs, and Other Youth Programs, K-12 schools and youth programs are legally required to submit this report within twenty-four hours after learning of the positive case(s).
+If you do not have complete information within twenty-four hours, you must report the information that you have obtained.
 You may update the information you provide if you discover additional information after your initial report.
 The information you provide on this form will remain confidential and is not reported to law enforcement or immigration.
 Providing this information helps our local case investigation teams identify and slow the transmission of COVID-19 in our in-person education settings and the community.
 Thank you for your cooperation.

 Current Guidance for TK-12 School District Superintendents, School Boards, And Other School Administration Leaders

 The reporting reference guide lists documents by type and whether the document type is required or recommended.
 Each entry includes a brief description, submission deadlines, and a link to access the form.